-Important Dates for the McAlester family
+Early History of the McAlester family

 This web page shows only a small excerpt of our McAlester research.
 Another 118 words (8 lines of text) covering the year 1645 is included under the topic Early McAlester History in all our PDF Extended History products and printed products wherever possible.

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents McAlester has been spelled MacAlister, MacAllister, MacAllaster, MacAllestair, MacAllester, MacAllister and many more.